 Offered in: Chicago

-It is the goal of the Jazz and Contemporary Music program to produce graduates who are improvisers and creators of the highest caliber, and who are ready to compete professionally or continue their studies at an advanced level.
+The Jazz and Contemporary Music program aims to produce graduates who are improvisers and creators of the highest caliber and who are ready to compete professionally or continue their studies at an advanced level.

 The program's objectives are to:

 - help each student realize her or his unique voice as a performer and as an arranger/composer;